Mbali Ntuli: Relationship with Helen Zille

-Mbali Ntuli and Helen Zille's relationship has been characterised by disagreement with each other.
-South African media have even claimed that there is animosity between the two.
+The relationship between Helen Zille, Federal Leader of the Democratic Alliance from 2007 to 2015, and Mbali Ntuli, was characterised by disagreement and acrimony.

 In 2014, Zille called Ntuli a "princess" and a "prima donna", for "repeated instances" of behaviour that Zille regarded as unprofessional.
 Ntuli had criticised as "strategically unsound" DA plans to march on Luthuli House to complain about an unfulfilled promise of new jobs by the ANC; although Zille encouraged disagreement, she took issue with Ntuli's unwillingness to discuss the topic with her when she tried to reach out to her.

 Ntuli faced internal disciplinary charges in 2017, based on allegations that she in December 2016 "liked" a comment on social media, in response to an article about Zille's controversial tweets in 2016, that called Zille "racist"; and that she accused the DA of "inconsistency" in the way it treats contraventions of its social media policy.
 Acting Western Cape DA leader Bonginkosi Madikizela brought the allegations to the party's attention.
 Despite advice from the DA legal commission that charges not proceed because they could reflect poorly on the party, federal executive chairman James Selfe maintained that it was the federal executive's duty to investigate the matter in order to be consistent with the way that the party addressed social media faux pas such as Zille's and Dianne Kohler Barnard's.
-"How does one justify charging Ms Kohler Barnard and not Ms Ntuli?" he had asked.